lucaoh21/538-Riddler-Solutions/August.3.2018/README.md

 >
 >What are my chances of winning this game?
 (A computer program could calculate the probability to any degree of precision, but is there a more elegant mathematical expression for the probability of winning?)

-**Solution**: You have a **2/3** chance (0.6666667) to win the game.
+**Solution**: You have a **0.7112119**% chance to win the game.

-I originally built a simulator for this game (which you can easily run for any number of trials and coin flips with the python file above), but I figured I should find the "elegant mathematical expression."
+I originally built a simulator for this game (which you can easily run for any number of trials and coin flips with the python file above), but I figured I should try to find the "elegant mathematical expression."
+With 1,000,000 trials and a coin flip depth of 500 on my simulator I got a value of 0.71121190.

-If we flip the coin once, we have a 50% chance of winning the game.
+My line of thought was that if we flip the coin once, we have a 50% chance of winning the game.
 However, if we land tails then we will need to get two heads in a row.
 You have a 25% chance to land two heads in a row.
 So with three flips of the coin, we win the game 50% of the time by landing heads first, but in the 50% of games we land tails first we have an additional 25% of winning.

 <p align="center">
   <img src="http://latex.codecogs.com/gif.latex?0.5%20&plus;%20%280.5%5Ccdot0.25%29%20%3D%200.625" alt="equation"/>